noamgariani11/picoCTF-2024-Writeup/Reverse Engineering/weirdSnake.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-weirdsnake).

 To get the Python bytecode file: `wget https://artifacts.picoctf.net/c_titan/31/snake`

 The first section in the byte code contains many `LOAD_CONST` calls which creates the `input_list` as seen in the bytecode.
 Sections 2 through 6 cover the `key_str` variable which can be a bit tricky.